-County Aid funds are appropriated by the Legislature annually for the improvement of public roads and bridges under county jurisdiction.
-Public transportation and other transportation projects are also included.
-Each fiscal year commencing FY 2017, $150 million is appropriated for Local County Aid Program.
+County Aid funds are appropriated by the Legislature annually for the improvement of public roads and bridges under County jurisdiction.
+Each fiscal year commencing FY 2017, $161.25 million is appropriated for the Local County Aid Program.

 Improvement of County roads and bridges